-Last September I stepped off a plane in Munich, Germany, ready to start my year abroad.
+Last September I stepped off a plane in Munich, Germany, ready to start my year studying and working abroad.
 Munich, Germany’s 3rd largest city, the beer capital of the world, lies in southern state of Bavarian, with the rolling views of the Alps in its background.
 The year that followed was beyond doubt one of the best experiences of my life so far.
 That’s not to say that there were of course some ups and downs.
 But instead of recounting every great, or challenging time of my year in Munich, here are five things I learnt on my year abroad…Enjoy!

 1. It’s OK to be Homesick

 No one can be expected to be happy 24/7, it’s not possible.
 But it’s the ups and downs in life that make this roller-coaster worth riding.
 Yes, you are having this amazing experience of living in a new city, exploring its hidden secrets and getting to know people around you…what’s not to love?
 But sometimes we simply crave the comfort of home, of sitting in silence with your long term bestie, of not having to socialize.
 We miss are family, our cats (or dogs), we miss the familiarity of the safe, predictable space back home.
 It is ok to feel like this, but it’s also important to realize it’s also ok to fight back, to acknowledge how you are feeling but look to the positives…keep yourself busy, develop those friendships and go out and make those memories.
 Feeling homesick is part of living abroad, but just try not to let it ruin your time away!